Prospective Lab Members

 - Mutual respect.
 My job is to help you develop as an independent researcher.
 Mutual respect includes respecting each other’s time and research interests, and being open to feedback.

 - Prioritize finding an advisor you work well with.
 Consider the questions in this checklist as you search for a PhD advisor.
 A good fit includes both sufficient alignment/overlap in research interests and compatible advising style and communication style.
+Funding may also be a constraint.

 - Publication expectations.
 I prioritize high-quality and impactful research, and sometimes that means finding a balance between finishing a project to make a deadline vs. deciding to wait and publish a more comprehensive paper later.
 A rough target to aim for (at least towards the beginning of your PhD) is one first-author publication per year, though research progress is often nonlinear and you will likely be more productive towards the end of your PhD.

-Advice for New PhD Students
+Advice for PhD Students

 - Be persistent.
 Research takes time, and usually you’ll need to try several ideas that don’t work before you find one that does.
 You’ll need to commit sufficient time to your research for it to make progress (treat research as your full-time job, especially as your course load decreases).